Plumbiu/md/README.md

 await md2toc('<h1 id="hello-world">hello world</h1>', {
   // WARNING: this will very slowly
-  isPython: false // default by true, if you use Python, remeber set this option to `true` })
+  isPython: false, // default by true, if you use Python, remeber set this option to `true` })

 /*